From the Heinlein Prize Trust archive: Robert Heinlein’s “remarkable” 1947 letter about his life, career

 Continue reading Orwell’s Prometheus Hall of Fame classic Nineteen Eighty-Four inspires a “sequel” (but will it measure up?)

-Collapse of a dystopia of isolation and ubiquitous communication: E. M. Forster’s The Machine Stops, the 2012 Prometheus Hall of Fame winner
+Isolation, dystopia and collapse: E. M. Forster’s The Machine Stops, the 2012 Prometheus Hall of Fame winner

-Here is an Appreciation of E.M.
+Here is the Prometheus Blog Appreciation of E.M.
 Forster’s “The Machine Stops,” the 2012 Prometheus Hall of Fame winner for Best Classic Fiction:

 By Chris Hibbert